TheConnersMrs/lessons/_posts/2017-01-10-binary-levels-lesson-2.markdown

 wilf_1_levels: Level 4
 wilf_1_bullets:
-- I can describe, in simple terms, what binary is and how it relates to computers -I can list some types of information stored by computers (Integers, Text etc).
+- I can describe, in simple terms, what binary is and how it relates to computers
+- I can list some types of information stored by computers (Integers, Text etc).
 wilf_2_levels: Level 5
 wilf_2_bullets:
 - I can identify, with examples, some types of information stored by computers